kuzanatoliy/questions/SOFT/RECOGNITION.md

 <details>
   <summary>What is multigenerational approach?</summary>

-Different generations are motivated by different things.
+A different generations are motivated by different things.
 For Generation X, it is autonomy; for Generation Y, it is development; and Generation Z is motivated by purpose.
 Involve your teams in appropriate initiatives, offer them relevant opportunities, and provide valuable communication.

 </details>